2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 It seems like the obvious choice.

-But I've found the Fannie Mae website to be a better starting point.
+But I think the Fannie Mae website is a better place to start.

 Fannie Mae works directly with the U.S. Government to make homebuying more affordable.

-And there's over 2,000+ special first time homebuyer programs.
+And there's over 2,000+ special first time homebuyer programs listed on the website.

 For example.